 For further information regarding the innovative test solutions helping to transform the way JDE E1 customers run projects, we’ve produced a useful best practice guide.

 Dimension LoadTest was designed to enable any experienced System Administrator/CNC to scope, schedule, action and monitor load tests.
 It provides users with the type and size of load they need, where they need it.
-Agents can be rapidly spun up on physical or virtual machines to test internal load, as well as in multiple locations around the world to test external load.
+Agents can be rapidly spun up on physical or virtual machines to test internal load, as well as in multiple locations around the world.

 Users can define specific load to run over specific functional areas, such as time entry or purchase order requisition, or combine functional areas within a single load test for the ultimate ‘peak time’ test.
 One of the core benefits of Dimension LoadTest is that it automates and standardizes load; creating identical test conditions, every time.